Shivam4444336/Modified-U-net-for-brain-tumor-segmentation-and-3D-visualisation-/README.md

 **The proposed trained model was tested on brats 2020 validation dataset indirectly via top performing model of brats 2020 challenge [3] nnUnet because direct ground truth of validation dataset is not available.**
-- The top performing nnUnet model trained for this brats challenge was downloaded via their publicly available nnUnet framework.
+- The top performing **nnUnet** model trained for brats challenge was downloaded via their publicly available nnUnet framework.
+- Then brats validation data was passed in **Inference Mode** through model and generated output masks were converted to binary mask through thresholding with threshold of **0.5**.
+- **Coarse Dice Score** of predicted output masks of our trained model was obtained w.r.t this binary mask.
+- Final evaluation score of our model was obtained by scaling our coarse dice score with validation dice score of **nnUnet** which they obtained from brats evaluation platform during brats competition.
+  - **Final Dice Score of our model** = Coarse Dice Score w.r.t nnUnet **X** Validation Dice Score of nnUnet obtained during brats competition.